kyma-project/cli/docs/gen-docs/kyma_test.md

 ### Options

 ```
-  -h,  --help   Displays help for the command.
+      -h  --help   Displays help for the command.
 ```

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   Specifies the path to the kubeconfig file. (default KUBECONFIG environment variable or "/$HOME/.kube/config" if KUBECONFIG is not set)
+      --kubeconfig string   Specifies the path to the kubeconfig file.
+Use the default KUBECONFIG environment variable or /$HOME/.kube/config if KUBECONFIG is not set.
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.
 ```